harastpl/Thrustmeter/README.md

-# 3-DoF
+# Thrustmeter
-Software for 3 Degree of Freedom
+Software for Thrustmeter

+Folder Path "C:\Users\USER\Desktop\thrustmeter_drone"

+exe is in dist folder

 To run create a virtual environment